mekaufman/iam/quickstart.md

 5. Select the IDs that you want to add from the list, and click **Add to group**.

 ### Assign access to your groups
+{: #group_access}

 After you create your groups, you can assign access to all entities within the group with a single policy or multiple policies.

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
 2. Select the name of the group that you want to assign access for.